$0.00 – $150.00

 - What writing feels especially urgent at this time—personally and collectively?

-- What writing are you longing to bring forth or to devote time and energy toward?
+- What writing are you longing to bring forth or to dedicate time and energy toward?

 - How can you make writing a priority this summer without falling into self-doubt, writer’s block, overwhelm, productivity pressures, or other things that derail writing?